lordmary/lordmary/README.md

 <img align="right" alt="Mary-CSS" height="90" width="80" src="https://user-images.githubusercontent.com/57708477/130838973-baf70203-a938-49f7-88ba-93893839e216.png">

 - Personal projects, always trying to learn more
-- Learning Data Structure II and Python
 - Starting my studies in Java and JavaScript
+- Learning more about Media Wiki and Docker

 ### Find me on: